DennisLarsson/demultiplexing/README.md

-Read the pdf for a tutorial on how to demultiplex a RADseq library.
+Read the pdf: demultiplexing_using_illumina2bam_and_process_radtags.pdf, for a tutorial on how to demultiplex a RADseq library.